island-is/handbook/docs/api-design-guide/data-definitions.md

 field (or fields).

 When implementing cursor pagination a field called `nextCursor` is returned in the response object.
-This field is Base64 encoded string.
+This field is a Base64 encoded string.
 By having it encoded makes it uniform while providing flexibility to implement different cursor logic between different endpoints.
-In the example above the `nextCursor` field is Base64 encoding the value `id:1004`, meaning the server is using the `id` field of the user object as a pointer to next item.
+In the example above the `nextCursor` field is a Base64 encoding the value `id:1004`, meaning the server is using the `id` field of the user object as a pointer to next item.

 To indicate there are no more result the value of `nextCursor` is set to empty string: